shreykumar18/football_predictor/README.md

 ## Conclusion

 This project demonstrates how Bayesian Networks can be applied to football match prediction.
 Although the current model has limitations, it provides insights into match outcomes based on team statistics.
-Future work will involve refining feature selection and comparing different models for better accuracy.
+In the future what I want to accomplish is first, integrate drawing in the predictive model by maybe putting a threshold on the probability and then to enhance the performance of the win and loss predictor by integrating other variables like possession, or take into account impact players that might influence the game.
+Players data is also given in the database and this makes a huge difference involving no matter how the team is playing , an individual might still have a bigger impact and this can maybe be accounted for in the future.